About the Global Poker Index

 GPI: The Details

-The Global Poker Index (“GPI”) is a ranking of the top 300 live tournament poker players in the world as of the day it is published.
-Players are ranked weekly based on their performance by finishing in cash positions in qualifying tournaments occurring over the previous 36 month period.
-A cash position is any position where the player receives a portion of the total prize for their performance in an event (all references to buy-in are inclusive of entry fees).
-Typically the top 10% to 20% of the participants in an event finish in a cash position.
-Qualifying tournaments are events with 21 or more players and a buy-in of $1500 USD (or other currency equivalent) or higher that are open to the public, and are not specialty or selected audience events such as charity, seniors, doubles, satellite, women, team, employee, executive and CEO events.
 Players are ranked according to their finishing scores in qualifying tournaments.
 Each player’s individual GPI score is an aggregate of scores in events over the previous 36 month period, measured from the day the GPI is calculated.
 The score for a given event is derived from a combination of their finishing place percentage, buy-in and aging factor.
 Finishing percentage refers to the percentage of the starting field a player bests in his or her finish.
-Buy-in refers to the relative amount of the event buy-in to the baseline buy-in of $1500 USD.
+Buy-in refers to the relative amount of the event buy-in to the baseline buy-in of $1000 USD (events with buy-in below $1000 are still compared relative to a baseline of $1000).
 Aging factor refers to the weighting of results by their recency, where more recent results are weighted more heavily than past results.
-The GPI limits results to four (4) results per half-year time period for the most recent 18 months and three (3) results per half-year period for the 18 months prior.
-The GPI aggregates only the top four scores per each half-year period in the most recent year and a half and the top three scores for the year and a half prior for a maximum total of 21 scores per 36 month aggregation period.
+The GPI limits results to five (5) results per half-year time period for the most recent 18 months and four (4) results per half-year period for the prior 18 months for a maximum total of 27 scores per 36 month aggregation period.

 Finishing Percentage Factor